 - We need Pride because people get angry when other people acknowledge our existence.

 - We need Pride because U.S. religious leaders demand that we be prosecuted simply for asking for equal rights.

 - We need Pride because people get offended if we mention the gender of our significant other in casual conversation.

 - We need Pride because religious parents still kick their queer children out onto the streets just for being gay, and it isn’t considered child neglect or abuse to do so.

-- We need Pride because queer kids are born everywhere, not just into families and communities that love and accept them, and they need to know that they aren’t alone.
+- We need Pride because queer kids are born everywhere, not just into families and communities that love and accept them, but often into families where they are bullied (sometimes bullied until they kill themselves) and they need to know that they aren’t alone.

 - We need Pride because the world tries to make us hate ourselves, tries to make us be ashamed to love, and most importantly tries to convince us we are utterly alone.